Concepts

 4. Customer Acquisition Cost (CAC): The cost incurred in acquiring new customers.

-How to Calculate Customer Lifetime Value?
+How to Calculate Amazon Customer Lifetime Value

 We have listed the segregation (based on behaviors) for you below: